apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 DRUID_VERSION={{DRUIDVERSION}} docker compose --profile kafka-jupyter up -d
 ```

-Please note that if you have an external Druid instance running on a different machine than the one hosting the Docker Compose environment, you will need to change the `host` variable in the notebook tutorial to the hostname or address of the machine where Druid is running.
-This will establish a connection with the external Druid cluster.
+If you have an external Druid instance running on a different machine than the one hosting the Docker Compose environment, change the `host` variable in the notebook tutorial to the hostname or address of the machine where Druid is running.

 If Druid is running local to the same machine as Jupyter, open the tutorial and set the `host` variable to `host.docker.internal` before starting.
 For example:

 ```python
 host = "host.docker.internal"
 ```